Rishikabob/MFSR/index.md

-# Student and Insrcutor Interactions
+# Student and Professor Interactions

 ## Problem Introduction

   In traditional and scale-up classrooms dependent on computers, students and professors have difficulty communicating amongst one another regarding the work at hand.
 There are a multitude of factors that contribute to this issue.
 For instance, the properties of a traditional classroom include desks and chairs assembled in rows and columns.
 A scale-up classroom involves properties such as circular desks spread around the room.
 The layout of scale up classrooms signifies group work and easy mobility due to a large amount of space but it loses sight of student and instructor communication.
 Currently, scale-up classrooms do not afford professor and student communication due to a multitude of students and questions, and yet a lack of time.
 It is difficult for professors to walk through the tiny spaces between the desks in traditional and scale-up settings.
 Teachers spend an unnecessary amount of time navigating through students to reach anyone with a question.
 This can also be an issue when there are multiple students with questions.
 In such a scenario, teachers are stuck not only trying to get to the students but also figuring out which student raised their hand first.